 Bats are fascinating animals that have long carried a negative reputation.
 These mysterious flying mammals have been the subject of superstitions, folklore, and fear.
 They have also been touted as pests or unclean.

 It’s no surprise that generations past thought these animals were magical – humans couldn’t figure out how they could find their way in the dark.
 Their use of echolocation (bouncing sounds of objects to navigate) certainly seemed to be a superpower, but they also navigate using their strong senses of hearing, smell, and even sight - that phrase “blind as a bat” is not true, bats have very good vision.
-That seemingly erratic movement is actually quite skillful and carefully controlled.
+Their seemingly-erratic flight movement is actually quite skillful and carefully controlled.

 Bats face a number of challenges, and many species are on the decline.
 Habitat loss is a serious concern.
 As forests are destroyed and caves and caverns closed off, bats lose their hunting and hibernation zones.
 Shifting weather patterns, exacerbated by climate change threaten bats when insects don't hatch at the right time of year.
 White-nose syndrome, a fungal disease that originated in Europe, has killed more than 6 million bats in the US and Canada since 2006.